apache/jackrabbit-site/src/site/markdown/downloads.md

 <a class='anchor' name='vltjava7'></a>
 Apache Jackrabbit FileVault 3.2.8 (Mar 21st, 2019)
 --------------------------------------------------
-Jackrabbit FileVault 3.2.8 is the latest stable release of the recently donated repository content synchronization tool.
-This version is still compatible with Java 7.
+Jackrabbit FileVault 3.2.8 is the latest stable release of repository content synchronization tool still compatible with Java 7.
+If possible use the newer FileVault 3.4.0 or newer which requires Java 8.

 See the [full release notes](https://downloads.apache.org/jackrabbit/filevault/3.2.8/RELEASE-NOTES.txt) for more details.